 The listening and written exams together take about 90 minutes.
 To exempt T252, a student must earn a Conditional Pass on the exam and complete one additional requirement, a written analysis paper to be completed during the semester in which the exam is taken.
 Students who pass the exam will receive additional information about the paper assignment.

 V/E exams are not offered in T351, as students very rarely attempt to exempt this course.
 Students who wish to do so are expected to provide evidence of previous work in analysis of twentieth-century music, and to complete one or more additional assignments, a process that is likely to require several weeks to complete.
 This process may not be attempted by a student who is simultaneously enrolled in T351, or who has been enrolled in T351 in any previous semester.
 Interested students should contact the department chair for further information.

-Exams will take place in MC036 in the Musical Arts Center, unless otherwise noted.
+Spring 2024 exams will take place in MC070 in the Musical Arts Center.